kru/eztracker/README.md

 ### Overview

+(PERSONAL USE ONLY)

-Lightweight WakaTime to track Neovim/Sublime coding activity (projects, languages, time).
+This is self hosted Lightweight WakaTime like to track Neovim/Sublime coding activity (projects, languages, time).
 Weekly email summaries.

 ### Components